Menstrual disorder: Amenorrhea

-Abnormal Uterine Bleeding
+Abnormal uterine bleeding

 One-third of women will experience abnormal uterine bleeding in their life.
 Normal menstrual cycle has a frequency of 24 to 38 days, lasts 7 to 9 days, so bleeding that lasts longer could be considered abnormal.
 Very heavy bleeding (for example, needing to use 1 or more tampons or sanitary pads every hour) is another symptom.

 Dysmenorrhea

 Especially painful or persistent menstrual cramping that occurs in the absence of any underlying pelvic disease.

 Pain radiating to the low back or upper thighs with onset of menstruation and lasting anywhere from 12 to 72 hours.
 Headache, nausea, vomiting, diarrhea, and fatigue may also accompany the pain.
 Pain may begin gradually, with the first several years of menses, and then intensified as menstruation becomes regular.
 Patients who also have secondary amenorrhea report symptoms beginning after age 20 and lasting 5–7 days with progressive worsening of pain over time.
 Pelvic pain is also reported.